chronokun/CkMath/README.md

 ======

-Simple math library with vector, matrix, geometric and trigonometric functions & types intended to for use in developing a game engine.
+Simple math library with vector, matrix, geometric and trigonometric functions & types intended to for use in developing 3d game engines.

 Released as Public Domain.